kyy13/mc-mesher/README.md

 by Kyle J Burgess (github.com/kyy13)

-MCmesher is a fast and lightweight marching cubes mesh generator built with chunking/submeshing in mind.
+MCmesher is a lightweight marching cubes mesh generator for c++, c#, and Unity.

 Features